erunyon/erikrunyon.com/source/_posts/2010-01-24-using-print-styles-to-create-a-basic-mobile-experience.md

 One of the first things a basic mobile user should see on your page (either immediately preceding or following the header) is skip links.
 This is a list of anchor tags to key elements on your page.
 At a minimum, it should include links to navigation and content.
 As an added bonus, these links are helpful to screen readers as well.
 Be sure to hide this list in your print and screen stylesheets.

 When it comes to body copy on the web, there has been a long-standing serif vs sans-serif debate.
 As a personal preference, I usually go with sans-serif for screen body copy (serif for titles), and serif for print.
-If you look at my [print stylesheet][2], you’ll see the following font stack:
+If you look at my print stylesheet, you’ll see the following font stack:

 <pre>Georgia, Times, "Times New Roman", serif</pre>

-For screen and [basic mobile][3], I’m using:
+For screen and basic mobile, I’m using:

 <pre>"Lucida Grande", Lucida, Helvetica, Arial, sans-serif</pre>